joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 * Internal compliance: This refers to adherence to policies, procedures, and standards that are set by the organization itself, such as codes of conduct, employee handbooks, and internal controls.

 Compliance can be achieved through various means, such as training programs, internal audits, risk assessments, and monitoring and reporting mechanisms.
-It is important to note that compliance is not a one-time event but an ongoing process that requires continuous effort and vigilance.
+Compliance is not a one-time event but an ongoing process that requires continuous effort and vigilance.

-The benefits of compliance include reduced legal and financial risks, improved reputation and brand image, enhanced trust and confidence from customers and stakeholders, and increased operational efficiency and effectiveness.

-Non-compliance, on the other hand, can result in penalties, fines, legal actions, loss of business opportunities, and damage to reputation and brand image.
-Therefore, organizations must ensure that they have effective compliance programs in place to mitigate risks and maintain integrity and accountability in their operations.
+Benefits of compliance include reduced legal and financial risks, improved reputation and brand image, enhanced trust and confidence from customers and stakeholders, and increased operational efficiency and effectiveness.
+For comparison, non-compliance can result in penalties, fines, legal actions, loss of business opportunities, and damage to reputation and brand image.

 ## International Standard on Assurance Engagements 3000 (ISAE 3000)

 International Standard on Assurance Engagements 3000 (ISAE 3000) is a global standard developed by the International Auditing and Assurance Standards Board (IAASB) that provides guidelines and requirements for conducting assurance engagements that are not audits or reviews of financial statements.
 These engagements may include providing assurance on internal controls, sustainability reporting, or other non-financial information.

-The ISAE 3000 standard provides a framework for conducting assurance engagements that is consistent with the principles of integrity, objectivity, professional competence, confidentiality, and due care.
 It includes the following key elements:

 * Engagement acceptance and planning: The auditor must plan the engagement and assess the risks associated with the engagement to ensure that the appropriate level of assurance can be provided.